triandicAnt/NodeJS_POCs/googleplaces/README.md

 }
 ```
 #### Place Details: </br>
- Similary we can get the place details by changing our 'options' and the 'parameters'.
+ Similarly we can get the place details by changing our 'options' and the 'parameters'.
 ```javascript
 // create parameters
 var parameters = {